Krantz-XRF/lava/README.md

 You may extend the ability of `format_*` functions to some custom type `T` by specializing `format_trait<T>`.
 Type `T` should be such a type as if it is `std::decay`ed: no top level cv-qualifiers, no reference, arrays should be expressed as pointers.

 `lava.format` provides some helper macros.
-See the definition of `lava::format::endl` for example:
+See the definition of `lava::format::legacy::endl` for example:

 ```c++
 // tag `endl` will introduce a LF to the format target